Sign of the horns: Sports culture

 Fans of University of Nevada, Reno Wolf Pack athletics use a similar sign with the middle and ring fingers out to resemble the wolf's snout.

 A variation of this hand gesture is also used in the professional wrestling industry, which fans dub the "Too Sweet".
-It was possibly innovated by Scott Hall and the other members of The Kliq based on the Turkish Grey Wolves (organization) organization hand gesture according to Sean Waltman, and has since been attributed to other wrestling groups such as the nWo and Bullet Club, as well as individual wrestlers such as Finn Bálor.
+It was possibly innovated by Scott Hall and the other members of The Kliq based on the Turkish Grey Wolves organization hand gesture according to Sean Waltman, and has since been attributed to other wrestling groups such as the nWo and Bullet Club, as well as individual wrestlers such as Finn Bálor.

 Fans of University of Utah athletics, particularly football and gymnastics, use a gesture where the index and pinky finger are straight and parallel to each other, forming a block "U."

 Fans of Northwestern State University Demon athletics also use a similar hand gesture, known as "Fork 'em!"
 The pinky and index fingers are extended but a little more parallel to each other resembling the horns on a demon.

 Arizona State University Sun Devil fans make a pitchfork sign by extending the index and middle fingers, as well as the pinky.
 The thumb holds down the ring finger to complete the gesture.

 Fans of the Wichita State University Shockers frequently hold up their middle finger in addition to the pointer and pinky fingers as a reference to the comic sexual act.

 Fans of the Grand Canyon University Antelopes use this hand gesture with a slight variation by touching the tips of the ring and middle finger with the thumb to form the shape of an antelope and its horns.
 Often followed by the phrase "Lopes up".

 Fans of the Universidad de Chile soccer team use this gesture to represent their support for the team by forming a U-shaped hand gesture, often followed by the phrase "Grande la U".

 Fans of University at Buffalo Buffalo Bulls athletics use the same hand sign at their athletic events.
 This gesture is meant to resemble a bull's horns.

+Russian culture

+In Russian children's folklore the sign of the horns (called koza, "goat") is associated with the nursery rhyme "Идёт коза рогатая" ("Here comes a horned goat").
+When telling the rhyme to a toddler, the narrator tickles the child with the "horns" at the end of the rhyme.